maryamsh62/Bike-Sale-Indian-Excel-Project/README.md

 While the data is not real-market data, the patterns are intentionally designed to mimic plausible resale behavior.
 The result is a portfolio-ready project that demonstrates skills in:

-- Data cleaning and feature engineering (`Price Gap`, usage and engine groups)
+- Data cleaning and feature engineering (`Price Gap`, usage, and engine groups)
 - Building PivotTables and PivotCharts
 - Designing an interactive dashboard with slicers and filters
 - Communicating insights about depreciation and value retention